aghasalim/aghasalim/README.md

 Gold medal at the International STEM Olympiad (math, 2022).
 Scored **0.9086** on the IEEE-CIS private leaderboard — [Kaggle](https://www.kaggle.com/aghasalimmustafazada) graded that against labels I never got to see.
-Taught close to 200 students over four years.
 ORCID:
 [0009-0001-8746-4582](https://orcid.org/0009-0001-8746-4582).

 ## 📫 Reach me